bartobri/base64-simple/README.md

 The goal of this project is to provide a dynamically linked library that makes it dead-simple to encode and decode base64 strings from within your program code.
-See the Usage section for more info about how it works.
+See the Usage section for more info.

 Table of Contents
 -----------------